Plague.

 We all fell down.

-In a simple from:
+In a simple form:

 A red blistery rash